AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node/actions/web/playwright-actions.md

 ---

+import MetaCard from '@site/src/components/MetaCard';

+<MetaCard
+  availableFrom="202605"
+  difficulty="🟢 Medium"
+  lastUpdated="16 June, 2026"
+  relatedTopics={["Introduction of Web action", "Go to link", "Go to webpage"]}
+/>

 ## Purpose

 This document outlines **Playwright actions** in ZeuZ Node and the implementation of driver switching between **Playwright** and **Selenium**.
 This feature allows for global or granular control over which driver executes your web actions, supported by a seamless background connection mechanism.

 Playwright actions are designed to mimic the behavior of their Selenium counterparts.
 They use the same step data format, action names, element parameters, optional parameters, and saved variable patterns wherever a matching Selenium action exists.
 This lets existing test case, test set, test step, and action data stay unchanged when switching from Selenium to Playwright through `BROWSER_DRIVER`, the `browser driver` optional parameter, or by changing `selenium action` to `playwright action`.

+### Why it matters / Use Cases:
+- **Provides flexible driver switching**: Users can switch between **Playwright** and **Selenium** globally or for specific actions without rewriting test cases.
+- **Reduces test maintenance effort**: Since Playwright actions follow the same structure as Selenium actions, existing test cases, test steps, and action data remain unchanged.
+- **Supports gradual migration**: Teams using Selenium can adopt Playwright step by step instead of migrating all automation at once.
+- **Improves execution performance**: Playwright often provides faster and more reliable browser automation, especially for modern web applications.
+- **Ensures compatibility with existing workflows**: The same action names, parameters, and saved variable patterns can be reused, making the transition smooth.
+- **Enables granular execution control**: Specific steps can run on Playwright while others continue using Selenium, depending on testing requirements.

+## Prerequisites
+- **ZeuZ Node** must be properly configured to support Playwright execution.
+- **Runtime parameter** must be properly configured to enable and execute Playwright actions.
+- Users should have a valid **web test case** or **test step** already created in ZeuZ.
+- Existing actions should follow the supported **Selenium-compatible action structure** for seamless switching.
+- The browser driver or relevant optional parameter must be configured to switch between **Playwright** and **Selenium**.
+- Required **action data**, **element parameters**, and **optional parameters** should be properly defined before execution.
 ---

 ## Implemented Playwright Actions